listy-is/RecipeKit/README.md

 - `engine_version`: Ensures compatibility with different iterations, not all the engines support all the commands and all the content types.
 - `url_available`: An array of URLs where the recipe is able to extract data.
 - `autocomplete_steps`: a.k.a search commands.
 The array of `commands` used to list related content.
 It should enumerate content that match the user input.
-- `url_steps`: The array of `commands` used to retrieve all the specific information and hydrate an speciffic item, starting from a URL.
+- `url_steps`: The array of `commands` used to retrieve all the specific information and hydrate an specific item, starting from a URL.

 ### autocomplete_steps
-The commands in this array returns to the app a list of resiuls (usually from 5 to 10) that represent content related with the `INPUT` query which is a `string`.
-This steps are used by the app in the add item screen of each list.
+The commands in this array returns to the app a list of results (usually from 5 to 10) that represent content related with the `INPUT` query which is a `string`.
+These steps are used by the app in the add item screen of each list.
 And the list of properties needed are:

 - `URLn`: **mandatory** The URL that will trigger the `url_steps` to fetch the content.
 - `TITLEn`: **mandatory** The distinct name/title of the content.